adioshun/gitBook_KalmanFilter/article/exkalman-tracking.md

 ```

 The initial position is set to 0 and its sigma to 10000 (very high uncertainty), and after only a few steps the position gets close to the measurement and with a smaller sigma (smaller uncertainty).

+## 2. A formal implementation of the Kalman Filter in Python using state and covariance matrices for the simplest 1D motion model

+목적 : A multi-dimensional Kalman filter for estimating the motion in 1D, with the state defined by position and velocity.

+입력 The input is defined by the initial state x (position and velocity) both set to 0.

+For estimating the state at a later time the `state transition matrix F(모션모델)` is used, matrix which embeds the motion model in 1D:

+$$
+x_{k+1} = x_{k} + velocity * dt
+$$